open-telemetry/opentelemetry-specification/specification/common/common.md

 limits programmatically.
 Names of the configuration options SHOULD be the same as in the list below.

+An SDK MAY implement model-specific limits, for example `SpanAttributeCountLimit`.
+If both a general and a model-specific limit are implemented, then the SDK MUST first attempt to use the model-specific limit, if it isn't set and doesn't have a default, then the SDK MUST attempt to use the general limit.

 <a name="attribute-limits-configuration"></a>
 **Configurable parameters:**